Our Commitment to Diversity

 Diversity workshop in fall 2017 – all student leaders, and all first-year students in Visual Thinking class

 A faculty in-service training was held in August 2017 to discuss how to better support students.

 Next steps for the committee:

-- Complete Campus Climate Survey for students, and analyze results in spring/summer 2017
+Complete Campus Climate Survey for faculty and staff, and analyze results in spring/summer 2018